Allawi465/project-exam-1-Allawi465/README.md

 ## Contributing

-If you have a suggestion that would make the site better, please fork the repo and create a pull request.
+If you have a suggestion that would make the site better, please contact me.
 Don't forget to give the project a star!
 Thanks again!

 ## Contact